bueltge/WordPress-SAPRFC/readme.md

 # WordPress & SAPRFC
-Call ABAP functions for display content from SAP
+Call ABAP functions for display content from SAP in WordPress Widgets

 ## Description
 This plugin is an small example for display data from an SAP R/3 system in WordPress Widgets.